 Students may choose from four different meal plans, depending on their preferences.
 Meal plans are mandatory for students living in West Hall, East Hall, and Maria Hall, yet any student may choose to purchase one.
 For descriptions and prices, visit the meal plan information page on the Dining Services website.

 When and how can I join student organizations?

-Student organizations will be present on campus throughout NSO, but students looking to join organizations should attend the Involvement Fair on September 4th to sign up for clubs in which they are interested.
+Student organizations will be present on campus throughout NSO, but students looking to join organizations should attend the Involvement Fair in September to sign up for clubs in which they are interested.
 You can also explore information about and sign up for student groups on involved@webster.

 How can I get a job on campus?

 Students wishing to work on campus should sign up for My Career Connection to see a list of available positions.
 Further questions about student employment, internships, or how to find a job should be directed to Career Services at 314-968-6982 or email@example.com.